 - 7.1 Residents of the borough whether owner occupiers, tenants of a Registered Provider or private landlord can apply for a DFG.
 The resident is assessed by an Occupational Therapist and if adaptations are required they are referred to the Council for a grant.
-An application is then made and a means test carried out to see if the applicant qualifies, is the applicant is a child under 19 years there is no means test. - 7.2 During 2010/11 there were 69 referrals for DFG's; from 1 April 2011 to 28 Feb 2012 there were 110 referrals, an increase of 59%.
-Of these, the majority are owner occupiers although we have seen a slight increase in the number of tenants who apply. - 7.3 Technical officers have to visit a property at least twice when a DFG is applied for, firstly to assess with an Occupational Therapist what work is required, secondly to make sure the work has been carried out to the standards expected.
+An application is then made and a means test carried out to see if the applicant qualifies, is the applicant is a child under 19 years there is no means test. - 7.2 Between 1 April and 30 September there have been 66 referrals for DFG's; of these, the majority are owner occupiers although we have seen a slight increase in the number of tenants who apply.
+It is interesting to note that during 2010/11 there were 66 referrals throughout the full year, this increase may be due to the increasing elderly population in Copeland. - 7.3 Technical officers have to visit a property at least twice when a DFG is applied for, firstly to assess with an Occupational Therapist what work is required, secondly to make sure the work has been carried out to the standards expected.
 Where more extensive works are required such as shower rooms, extensions to properties etc many more visits may be required, payments are only made to contractors when an inspection has been made and the work signed of so for example when an extension is being built several visits will be made.
-The number of referrals therefore does not adequately reflect the number of visits to a property. - 7.4 There have been monthly meetings throughout the year with adult social care to discuss cases that are ongoing or pending.
+The number of referrals therefore does not adequately reflect the number of visits to a property. - 7.4 There have been monthly meetings throughout the year with adult social care to discuss cases that are on-going or pending.